Orientation and Advising

 The responsibility for class attendance lies with the student, who is expected to attend classes regularly and punctually.
 A vital aspect of the residential college experience is class attendance; its value cannot be measured by testing procedures alone.
 Students are considered sufficiently mature to appreciate the necessity of regular attendance, to accept this personal responsibility, to demonstrate the self-discipline essential for such performance, and to recognize and accept the consequences of failure to attend.
 Students who cause their work or that of the class to suffer because of absence or lateness may be referred by the instructor to the appropriate dean in the Office of Academic Advising for suitable action.
 Any student who does not attend classes regularly or who demonstrates other evidence of academic irresponsibility is subject to such disciplinary action as the Committee on Academic Affairs may prescribe, including immediate suspension from the College or from the School of Business.

 Students who miss class while acting as duly authorized representatives of the University at events and times approved by the appropriate dean are considered excused.
-The undergraduate faculties are sensitive to the religious practices of members of the student body.
-At the beginning of the semester, students who will be absent from class for religious observances should confer with the instructor(s) about the date of the absence.
-The disposition of missed assignments will be arranged between instructor and student.
-Students anticipating many excused absences should consult the instructor before enrolling in classes in which attendance and class participation count heavily toward the final grade.
+Instructors are sensitive to the religious practices of members of the student body.
+At the beginning of the semester, students who will be absent from class for religious observances should confer with instructors about the date of the absence and missed assignments.
+Students anticipating many excused absences should consult instructors before enrolling in classes in which attendance and class participation count heavily toward the final grade.
 For policies pertaining to absences resulting from illness or other extenuating circumstances please see the statement under Deacon Health.

 Auditing Courses